-Mark suggested CarsonB consider this optional part from Mitsubishi, its Air Guide Accessory MFZ-KJ just released midyear 2019.
+Mark suggested CarsonB consider an optional part from Mitsubishi, its Air Guide Accessory MAC-760FD-E, which was released midyear 2019.
 It’s essentially a manufacturer-approved redirect of air flow that allows you to recess a floor unit into a wall cavity.

 But on the issue of minisplit heads and aesthetics, GBA covered this back in 2014.
 I thought it worth including a recap because the issue of aesthetics for these units comes up quite a bit.